Slimefun/Slimefun4/CONTRIBUTING.md

 You can also comment on the existing Issue, proposing your idea or communicating that you wanna work on this.

 ## :wrench: 3.
 Pull Requests: Additions/Changes
-Slimefun is an Open-Source project and anyone is allowed to make changes or add content to this plugin!
+Slimefun is an Open-Source project and anyone is allowed to make changes or add content to this plugin.

 Please visit our [Discord Server](https://discord.gg/slimefun) and share your ideas first, we hate to reject changes because the community disagrees.<br>
 So communicating your intended changes before-hand will ensure that you don't put too much work into something that might get rejected.